electrode-io/electrode/docs/chapter1/quick-start/start-with-app.md

 -   `xclap.js` - entry to Electrode's archetype tasks

 The application generated included a few demo components to show you how to use Redux, CSS Modules, and React JSX.
 Feel free to play with them and remove or replace them when you are ready to add your application.

-* * *

-Let's continue to build by modifying our component and deploying in [Quick Start: Build Component.](/chapter1/quick-start/build-component.md)